arcyleung/ray/slack_autoscaling_blog.md

 ## Introduction

 In the world of machine learning serving, latency unpredictability is a constant challenge.
-This is especially true for Large Language Models (LLMs) and other complex AI models where processing times can vary dramatically based on input size, model complexity, and system load.
+This is especially true for Large Language Models (LLMs) and other complex Foundation Models (FMs) where processing times can vary dramatically based on input size, model complexity, and system load from resource contention.
 When these models are chained together in sequential pipelines, the challenge multiplies - a slowdown in one stage can cascade through the entire pipeline, leading to Service Level Agreement (SLA) violations.

 Traditional autoscaling approaches, which typically rely on queue length metrics, often fall short in these scenarios.
 They react to problems rather than anticipating them, leading to delayed scaling decisions and poor SLA compliance.

-A recent addition to [Ray Serve v2.51.0](https://github.com/ray-project/ray/releases/tag/ray-2.51.0) custom autoscaling API.
+[Ray v2.51.0](https://github.com/ray-project/ray/releases/tag/ray-2.51.0) introduces a new custom autoscaling API for serve applications.
 We will be showcasing this API to implement a SLA-aware autoscaling policy called "RemainingSlack", which improves performance for sequential deployments with unpredictable latency patterns.

-## The Challenge: Sequential ML Pipelines with Unpredictable Latency
+## The Challenge: serving LLM workflow pipelines with Unpredictable Latency

 ### Understanding the Problem

 The requirement came from Customers of Huawei Cloud's inference service, who used Foundation Models (FMs) in complex workflows.
 These workflows are typically a sequence of model requests with conditionals, branching, and consist of an assortment of models.
-The goal was to serve all customers efficiently and adhere to the SLAs in this multi-tenant environment.
+Each model would be provisioned as an independent Ray Serve deployment.
+The goal was to serve all customers efficiently and adhere to the application SLAs in this multi-tenant environment.

 ```bash
 # Example of a sequential FM workflow